 Innerspring beds provide the same support as their pure foam counterparts but with better cooling and layered with various foam types, including memory foam.

 Latex – like memory foam and innerspring has been around for decades and has become a staple mattress material that provides a comfort level somewhere between the two previous types.

 It’s known for its comfortable texture that promotes pressure relief.
 Latex is also a surprisingly organic material made from the milked sap of rubber trees.
 Latex mattresses are often built as layers with varying degrees of firmness.

 Many latex mattress brands feature different degrees of hardness, bounce, and temperature regulation.

 Hybrid mattress – is precisely what it sounds like.
 It’s the mixture of two or all of the previous types described.

 This is the mattress type for people who want the contouring of memory foam, the comfort of latex, and the cooling, durability, and bounce of innerspring.

-It’s important for buyers to also know who these types of beds are made for as one has to consider the use.
+It’s essential for buyers also to know who these types of beds are made for as one has to consider the use.
 Will the sleeper be alone or be with a partner?
-Preferences will not be equal but one type of bed should be a good compromise or fit for both.
+Preferences will not be equal, but one type of bed should be a good compromise or fit for both.

-Foam – Our favorite in foam is Purple
+Foam – Our favorite in the foam is Purple